-The Poulsbo Parks and Recreation Department provides a full-service recreation program, including, educational, personal enhancement, exercise, and art classes for youth, adults, seniors.
-It also sponsors a preschool, offers numerous sports activities and leagues, senior trips, a community garden, and many community special events throughout the year.
-In 20142019, the Parks and Recreation Department planned and implemented offered 700 classes, programs and activities, translating to 8,547 persons taking classes, participating in an outing, enrolled in preschool, exercising on a sports league, or running a road race.
+The Poulsbo Parks and Recreation Department provides a full-service recreation program, including educational, personal enhancement, exercise, and art classes for youth, adults, and seniors.
+It also offers numerous sports activities and leagues, senior trips, a community garden, and special events throughout the year.
+In 2019, the Parks and Recreation

+Department planned and offered 700 classes, programs, and activities, translating to 8,547 persons taking classes, participating in an outing, enrolled in preschool, exercising on a sports league, or running a road race.